rust-lang/rfcs/text/0000-partial_types.md

  - `::*` is an "every field" quasi-field
  - `::{<fld1>, <fld2>, }` is an field-set quasi-field

-We assume, that each field could be in one of two specific field-accesss - `%permit` and `%deny`.
+We assume, that each field could be in one of two specific field-access - `%permit` and `%deny`.

 We also must reserve as a keyword a `%miss` field-access for future ReExtendeded Partial Types, which allows to create **safe** self-referential types.

-`%permit` is default field-access and it means we have an access to this field and could use it as we wish.
+`%permit` is default field-access (if we omit to write specific field-access) and it means we have an access to this field and could use it as we wish.
 But if we try to access to `%deny` field it cause a compiler error.

 ```rust
 // case (C2)